JakubRathousky/MasterThesis-ArchitecturePatterns/README.md

-ResSys project is about implementation example of microservice ecosystem where each service is implemented by one of the modern popular architectures such as Hexegonal, Clean and Onion.
+ResSys project is about implementation example of microservice ecosystem where each service is implemented by one of the modern popular architectures such as Hexagonal, Clean and Onion.

 Projects simulates Reservation system of films and books.
 Contains service for evidance of new supply arrival (Logistic),